vinckr/site/README.md

 ## TODO

-In order of importance?! plans change a lot so don't its whatever.
+In order of importance?! plans change a lot.

 ### next